bitcoindevkit/book-of-bdk/docs/cookbook/full-wallet.md

 ### Request satoshis from the Mutinynet faucet

-We can now use our new address to request some sats from the [Mutinynet faucet](https://faucet.mutinynet.com/).
-After requesting sats, you can view the transaction in their [Mempool Explorer instance](https://mutinynet.com/) (click the link on the faucet confirmation page or put the txid in the search bar of the mempool explorer).
+We can now use our new address to request some sats from the <a href="https://faucet.mutinynet.com/" target="_blank" rel="noopener noreferrer">Mutinynet faucet</a>.
+After requesting sats, you can view the transaction in their <a href="https://mutinynet.com/" target="_blank" rel="noopener noreferrer">Mempool Explorer instance</a> (click the link on the faucet confirmation page or put the txid in the search bar of the mempool explorer).
 After a minute or so you should see the transaction confirmed.
 We can also re-run the `full-wallet` example and see that our wallet now has some funds!

 ## Load, Sync, and Send a Transaction (Second Run)